nandakumar12/crd-application/README.md

 # Simple key value data store with CRD operations
 Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
-The data store must be exposed as a library to clients that can instantiate a class and work with the data store.
 ## Configuration
-Configuring the data store file path <br>
+ Configuring the data store file path
 Edit the following file to set an custom file path

-`/src/main/resources/application.yaml`
+`/src/main/resources/application.yaml`<br>
-example:
+Example:
 > file-path: C:/custom-folder/

 ## How to run this project